BernardoOlisan/ASR-transformersNN/README.txt

 the model.model only contains 100 epochs of training with a loss aprox of 0.65

+### Tutorial
+The tutorial is on Medium.com here https://medium.com/@bernardoolisan/asr-speech-recognition-creation-with-tranformers-nn-30a8b8af1b6e
+Go Clap that post!

-Try to use a good mic
+# Try to use a good mic